darteloper/xylophone/README.md

 ## About Xylophone

-This repository features a music application that plays Xylophone sounds.
+This repository features a music app that plays sounds from a xylophone.
 For every Beethoven there is, this will allow you to unleash your musical talent wherever you are.

 <img src="xylophone.gif" width="300">